Blue Hole, Jacob's Well, reservations, and heat timing

 Wimberley Swimming Holes Guide

-The cleanest Wimberley trip starts by deciding what kind of water day you want, then building the rest of the weekend around that instead of improvising after the parking lots fill up.
+The best Wimberley trip starts by deciding what kind of water day you want, then building the rest of the weekend around that instead of improvising after the parking lots fill up.

 Reserve first, romanticize second